EricAlex/EricAlex.github.io/_posts/2016-01-07-006-use-geology-map-like-google-map.markdown

 <p>Edges should be trimed off when mosaicing these maps together.</p>
 <p>Create new polygon shapefile and add it in, sketch a polygon that just covers the mapping boundary of the geology map.
-Use this polygon clip the raster map: ArcToolbox->Data Management Tools->Raster->Raster Processing->Clip.</p>
+Use this polygon clip the raster map: ArcToolbox:Data Management Tools:Raster:Raster Processing:Clip.</p>
-<p>Define projection of the cliped map: ArcToolbox->Data Management Tools->Projections and Tranformations->Define Projection.
+<p>Define projection of the cliped map: ArcToolbox:Data Management Tools:Projections and Tranformations:Define Projection.
 Define it as "WGS 1984 UTM Zone xx", according to its zone number.</p>
-<p>Save the cliped and projection defined map as *.tif: ArcToolbox->Data Management Tools->Raster->Raster Dataset->Copy Raster.
+<p>Save the cliped and projection defined map as *.tif: ArcToolbox:Data Management Tools:Raster:Raster Dataset:Copy Raster.
 Include .tif as the extension of your output file.</p>
 <p>The final result so far looks like Fig 4.</p>